Welcome to the GO Paris Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 I purchased a group flight ticket from LeadAbroad.
 Do I need to book any other flights?

-Your LeadAbroad group flight ticket includes a roundtrip itinerary between XXXXX and Paris (CDG).
-All students are responsible for their own booking between their hometown and XXXX, this year’s group flight departure city.
+Your LeadAbroad group flight ticket includes a roundtrip itinerary between JFK and Paris (CDG).
+All students are responsible for their own booking between their hometown and New York (JFK), this year’s group flight departure city.
 We strongly recommend landing into the group flight airport at least four hours before your international flight departs.
 Additionally, we recommend booking your hometown itinerary on the same airline as the group flight.
 When you check-in for your very first flight, this will allow the airline representative to combine your ticket with the one LeadAbroad purchased for you.
-Your bags will be tagged with CDG, so you won’t have to pick them up again in XXXXX before the group flight departs.
+Your bags will be tagged with CDG, so you won’t have to pick them up again in JFK before the group flight departs.

 When will I get my group flight confirmation?
 Can I upgrade my ticket or request a different seat?